Ask Matt AI

 Customer John of Tallahassee, Fla., even installed these tiles in an office setting.
 They stand up well to rolling office chairs and heavy office furniture.

-Warehouse coin flooring tiles are only available in dark gray and light gray.
+Warehouse coin flooring tiles are only available in dark gray, light gray, and black.

 Installers can select from several color options in these PVC plastic interlocking tiles, including: